Why choose hemp?

 Non-Toxic.

-Hemp requires no irrigation, pesticides, synthetic fertilizers or GMO seeds, resulting in fabric that is less toxic and gentler on sensitive skin.
+Hemp grows naturally without the need for irrigation, pesticides, synthetic fertilizers, or GMO seeds, producing fabric that is gentler on sensitive skin.

 Multi-Use.